Horror Hosts

 D.C.

 D.C.'s native horror hosts (as opposed to the guesting Elvira) mostly went on to become recurring characters in Sandman, appropriate as that was in many ways about the mythology of stories.
 Prior to that Cain presented House of Mystery from #175, Abel (who first appeared in DC Special #4) hosted the House of Secrets from #81 and Lucien the Librarian presented Tales of the Ghost Castle from #1.
 Destiny, later revealed to be one of the Endless, started by introducing Weird Mystery Tales from #1, but let fellow host, paranormal investigator Dr. E. Leopold Maas, narrate most of them.
 Eve debuted in Secret of Sinister House #6, and went on to present it until #15.
 She moved to Weird Mystery Tales, and in #15 Eve replaced Destiny as presenter, while Destiny moved on to share presenting duties with Cain, Abel and Eve on new title Secrets of Haunted House, where he eventially became sole presenter.
-The Witching Hour was mostly presented by the Three Witches (Cynthia, Mildred and Mordred), while the Mad Mod Witch debuted in The Unexpected.
+The Witching Hour was mostly presented by the Three Witches (Cynthia, Mildred and Mordred), while the Mad Mod Witch debuted in The Unexpected and Charity presented Forbidden Tales of Dark Mansion.

 Cain